-Third Southern student arrested in hazing death of Caleb Wilson
+INVESTIGATIVE Third Southern student arrested in hazing death of Caleb Wilson

 Latest Weather Blog

-Third Southern student arrested in hazing death of Caleb Wilson
+INVESTIGATIVE Third Southern student arrested in hazing death of Caleb Wilson

-BATON ROUGE - A third Omega Psi Phi fraternity member was arrested for his alleged involvement in the hazing death of Southern University student Caleb Wilson.
+BATON ROUGE - A third Omega Psi Phi fraternity member and "Dean of Pledges" was arrested for his alleged involvement in the hazing death of Southern University student Caleb Wilson, WBRZ's Investigative Unit learned.

 Isaiah Smith, also a SU student, surrendered himself to authorities Tuesday and was booked for criminal felony hazing.
 His bond was set at $25,000.